The subject building was a substantial Victorian end-of-terrace domestic residence in North West London.

 AWT operatives are highly skilled in traditional building methods and always attempt to match replacement bricks, pointing styles and mortar colour to be sympathetic with the existing building.

-Action Wall Ties (AWT) based in Kent are specialists in masonry reinforcement and repair covering the whole South East area, providing professional solutions to a wide variety of structural problems.
+Action Wall Ties (AWT) based in Kent are specialists in masonry reinforcement and repair covering London, Kent and the whole South East area.
+AWT provide professional solutions to a wide variety of structural problems.
 Contact us on 01227 721 255, or email us.

 Our specialist structural repair contractors will be happy to help provide a comprehensive and permanent repair to your structural problems.